Nahal Oz (kibbutz): 1997–2023 events

 Privatization of the kibbutz began in 1997.

-After the 2006 Lebanon War, Israeli novelist David Grossman, who lost his son in the war, delivered a eulogy that was compared to Dayan's eulogy for Ro'i Rothberg.

 On 22 August 2014, during Operation Protective Edge, four-year-old resident of the kibbutz Daniel Tregerman was killed by mortar fire from the Gaza Strip.

 2023 Hamas-led attack

 In October 2023, dozens of Hamas militants entered Nahal Oz during the October 7 attacks.
 The militants attacked the nearby military post, killing 41 members of the Golani Brigade and 20 soldiers in the Combat Intelligence Collection Corps.
 The militants deployed a flammable substance against the soldiers at the base, which also released toxic gases that caused suffocation.